olosnoks/express-app/README.md

 # self hosted web app on ubuntu vps

-tldr: use credit card buy, vps.
+tldr: use credit card to buy vps.
 2 cores 2gb 25gb should be fine

 ## spin up ubuntu iso